Skip to main content

 Contoso Air error logs query results

 This error occurred because the application is trying to connect to an Azure CosmosDB database to store the booking information, but the connection settings are not configured.
-We can fix this by adding configuration to the application.
+We can fix this by adding configuration to the application using the AKS Service Connector!

 Integrating apps with Azure services